top of page

 Susie’s Story: Fighting Bladder Cancer with Immunotherapy

-We recently spoke with Susie's dad Enrico Pontelli, who shared their story after Susie was diagnosed with bladder cancer or TCC (Transitional Cell Carcinoma).
+We recently spoke with Susie's dad Enrico Pontelli, who shared their story after Susie was diagnosed with bladder cancer or TCC (Transitional Cell Carcinoma), also known as urothelial carcinoma.

 This is Susie’s story, in her dad’s words.

 We discovered that Susie had cancer in December 2021, and it was just a complete surprise because she had absolutely no symptoms.
-When we took her to a specialist, they discovered that there was something unusual, and they suggested that we do further tests.
-That's when we contacted Dr. Knapp at Purdue University.
+When we took her to a specialist, they suggested that we do further tests.

-Fortunately, we found an oncologist that was not so far away.
-Santa Fe, which is still about a four-hour drive, but that's better than 19 hours.
+Fortunately, we found an oncologist in Santa Fe, which is about a four-hour drive.
 Dr. Kelly has just been amazing because she's a holistic oncologist, so she looks at the complete picture of the dog.
-In fact, she decided not to pursue the protocol that Dr. Knapp prescribed, which was a traditional protocol with Piroxicam [nonsteroidal anti-inflammatory (NSAID) ] and an anti-tumor medication ] and chemotherapy, because she was very concerned about the side effects of some of those medications, especially Piroxicam.
+In fact, she decided not to pursue the protocol that was originally prescribed by a different oncologist, which was a traditional protocol with Piroxicam (NSAID) and chemotherapy, because she was very concerned about the side effects.

 Immunocidin Immunotherapy

-The initial diagnosis from Dr. Knapp was three to six months, and now we are almost two years old, she's still with us, so something is obviously okay.
+The initial diagnosis was three to six months, and now we are almost two years out and she's still with us, so something is obviously okay.

 Every time when we visit Dr. Kelly, she does X-rays and ultrasounds.
-I think there has been a small growth, but nothing that Dr. Kelly made us very worried about.
+I think there has been a small growth, but nothing that Dr. Kelly said we should be very worried about.
 It's still away from pipes, but she's peeing more often than usual now.

 More about Susie

 She's doing well.
-She's always very hungry.
 She's an extremely food-driven dog.
 Every morning, when I prepare food, I take it out of the fridge.
 I put it in the microwave to warm it up a little bit.
 She barks on the microwave until the food comes out.
 That's not changed at all.
 She is an interesting dog.

 We have a little statue of Susie.
 She is about 25 pounds.
 I think at a certain point, Stephanie did blood work on her to figure out what her DNA was.
 It is a Boston Terrier and Brittany Spaniel Mix with a little bit of pug, so it's a strange combination.